mcgill-robotics/compsys/README.md

 The install script will invoke the setup script in the robot repository and setup robot specific settings.

-If you would like to checkout to a specific branch of the robot repository, you can do so by adding `GIT_BRANCH=branch_name` before `./install` as follows:
+If you would like to checkout a specific branch of the robot repository, you can do so by adding `GIT_BRANCH=branch_name` before `./install` as follows:

 ```bash
 GIT_BRANCH=branch_name ./install